-On Monday 20th April: Before this date, I will assign each group a date on which to present their poster (either 20th or 22nd).
-These assignments will be posted on the eebedia web site, in the section titled "Poster topics".
+On Monday 26th April: Before this date, I will assign each group a date on which to present their poster (either 26th or 28th).
 Everyone, however, should bring their completed posters to the first poster session and everyone must attend both sessions.